valohai/docs/source/howto/setup/aws_selfhosted_trial.rst

 * Name of the Key Pair in your AWS
 * Public IP of the EC2 instance for Valohai
 * Private IP of the EC2 instance for Valohai
+* Name of the Key Pair used for the EC2 instance